ℹ️ Note: By 1 October 2021, Facebook will require advertisers to implement Conversions API in order to run lift tests.

 When specifying an objective make sure you choose an event from the correct pixel or app (see screenshot below).
 Alternatively, you can combine events from multiple pixels or apps into a single objective, as described above.

-Lift Test results are available by clicking the Show details link in Library → Ad Studies.
+Lift Test results are available by clicking the Show details link in Account Library → Ad Studies.
+For more details on interpreting the results, see Lift test results.

-Read more in-depth about Lift Testing Best Practises
+Read more in-depth about Lift Testing Best Practices

 Smartly.io Blog: How to Drive Incremental Revenue on Facebook (February 2018)